Business License Tax

 - All business owners, including owners of home-based businesses, are subject to a gross receipts tax.

-- Business license tax rates vary according to classification, and levies are based on gross receipts.
+- Business license tax rates vary according to business classification, and levies are based on gross receipts.

 - The tax for the first year of business is $30 (with the exception of out-of-county contractors who pay based on an estimate of first-year receipts).
 Thereafter, the tax is based on the prior year's gross receipts.

 - If gross receipts are no more than $200,000, the tax due is $30.

-- Businesses with gross receipts over $200,000 pay on a rate per $100 based on the classification of business activities.
+- Businesses with gross receipts over $200,000 pay at a rate per $100 based on the classification of business activities.

-- Home-based businesses in Loudoun County with annual receipts of no more than $4,000 are not required to pay the $30 license fee but are required to register for business personal property taxes.
+- Home-based businesses in Loudoun County with annual gross receipts of no more than $10,000 are not required to pay the $30 license fee but must report annually and are required to register for business personal property taxes.

 - View a sample of the current year business license (PDF).